ansible/community-docs/maintaining.rst

   - :ref:`release<Releasing>` collections,
   - watch that collections adhere the `Collection Requirements <https://github.com/ansible-collections/overview/blob/main/collection_requirements.rst>`_,
   - keep tracking changes announced in ``Changes impacting collection contributors and maintainers`` `GitHub issue <https://github.com/ansible-collections/overview/issues/45>`_ and timely update a collection in accordance with them,
-  - increase a number of active contributors and maintainers by :ref:`building healthy community<Expanding community>` around collections.
+  - increase a number of active contributors and maintainers by :ref:`building healthy community<Expanding community>` around collections,
+  - revise this document regularly for updates and sharing their experience through changing it.

 Who is a collection maintainer
 ------------------------------